The Joy of Travelling through Airports

 Travelling through airports will not consume your soul!

 However, the best line, by far, starts to develop just about boarding time.
 Saying this is an actual “line” may be somewhat of a stretch.
-It’s more like wandering masses of people milling about near the gate.
+It’s more like wandering masses of people milling about near the gate jostling for position.
 This occurs because everyone has different numbers and symbols on their boarding passes and just to complicate matters, there are no signs where to stand.
 The airline workers will sometimes tell you to stand back, but never how far back or exactly where may be a good place to stand…just… back.
 “Stand back until your boarding zone is called!”

 Helpful hints on travelling through airports

-Important note, you should always check the screens at the airport because the airlines like to fuck with you and change your gate at the last possible second.
+Important note, you should always check the screens at the airport because the airlines like to mess with you and change your gate at the last possible second.
 That is especially fun if your new gate is in a different Terminal.
 Start running!

 I love Newark Airport, especially Terminal A (Newark Airport doesn’t mess with you and call every building at the airport, a “Terminal”.)
 Since you have to be at the airport several hours before the plane arrives, you might get hungry.
-Do not expect to get good food to eat in Terminal A. There is a decent bar/restaurant but all the seats are already taken by people who have 3 hours to just hang out, waiting for their flights to board.
+Do not expect to get good food in Terminal A. There is a decent bar/restaurant but all the seats are already taken by people who have 3 hours to just hang out, waiting for their flights to board.
 So go over to the snack stand and get yourself a sandwich with the grey meat between two pieces of soggy white bread, just made yesterday.
 I am sure the meat was grey yesterday too so pile on some mayonnaise.
 You will need to grab a handful of those mayo packets as each packet contains just a pea sized amount.
 Mix in a mustard packet or two.
 Live a little.

 Helpful hints on travelling through airports, seriously